 Remember to include reasons why the case is important or significant.

-Please nominate a maximum of three (3) cases to be considered for a potential award.
-All the submitted firms will be considered for the next Benchmark Litigation Asia-Pacific awards.
+Please nominate a maximum of three (3) cases per practice area to be considered for a potential award.
+All submitting firms will be considered for the next Benchmark Litigation Asia-Pacific awards.

 Please include your firm’s name and jurisdiction (and practice area) when saving your research form.
 The suggested format is FirmName_Jurisdiction_BMAP2021.
 If you are submitting by practice areas, save as follows: FirmName_Jurisdiction_PracticeArea_BMAP2021.